 You would like to be a “better lover” but kamasutra is too sophisticated

 Let’s talk!
 There is no point in struggling with this alone!

 If you are in a relationship (regardless of psychosexual orientation) and:

 You do not know how to deal with piling problems

-The proximity and intimacy is not what it used to be
+The closeness and intimacy is not what it used to be

-A psychotherapeutic couch is a two person one.
+A psychotherapeutic couch is for two persons too.
 Do not wait until it’s too late and there will be nothing to save!

 In sex therapy I use methods derived from cognitive-behavioral therapy, D. Schnarch’s system therapy, J.LoPiccolo and C.Pridal’s integrated therapy, projection methods and sex work techniques with the body.